jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 I know this crisis well.
 I watched my dad struggle with his use of alcohol for my entire life.
 It shaped our family.
 He is almost 80 years old now and he has never received any treatment.

-My dad selflessly stayed home for 25 years rather than work so that he could care for my mom after she experienced a seriously debilitating traumatic brain injury from a car accident.
+My dad heroically stayed home for 25 years rather than work so that he could care for my mom after she experienced a seriously debilitating traumatic brain injury from a car accident.
 Without health insurance through a job, his access to mental healthcare was limited by its high cost.

 Even if he had had access to treatment, it likely wouldn’t have been acceptable to him.
 Like many men of his generation, asking for help from others and sharing personal problems wasn’t his strong suit.